 How to host a Hugo site on the Netlify CDN for free

-Hosting a Hugo site on Netlify is free if it’s a personal website.
+Hosting a Hugo site on Netlify is free (and awesome) if it’s a personal website.
+Here’s how to set it up and deploy.

 In this tutorial, I’ll show you how to get your Hugo site hosted on Netlify.